sbryngelson/academic-website-template/_includes/README.md

-# Dr. Spencer Bryngelson's academic website
+# Dr. Bryngelson's website

+**Note: This webpage has been upgraded to use Jekyll plugins.
+If you are using Github pages you will have to build the website with the Rakefile in the project root directory!
+My Rakefile is adopted from ones like [this.](https://blog.sorryapp.com/blogging-with-jekyll/2014/01/31/using-jekyll-plugins-on-github-pages.html)**

 This is my statically-generated Jekyll/Liquid/Bootstrap-based website.
 I started with the [Allan lab](https://www.allanlab.org/) webpage and modified it into a personal academic webpage that met my requirements.
 I worked in a unique set of the features that I desired and could not find in publicly available templates elsewhere.
 Some examples are:

 * Automatically-generated buttons for DOI/PDF/ARXIV/BIB/Abstract information
   * via jekyll scholar